ray1919/cutPrimers/README.md

                         primers non-specific amplification products[1].
 Choose
                         file to which statistics will be written.
-This parameter may slightly decrease the speed of analysis --threads THREADS, -t THREADS
+This parameter may slightly decrease the speed of analysis --nsa-reserve, -rnsa  if want to reserve non-specific amplcons, use this parameter
+  --threads THREADS, -t THREADS
                         number of threads
 ```